VonHeikemen/lsp-zero.nvim/doc/md/api-reference.md

 ## Commands

-* `LspZeroFormat`: Formats the current buffer or range.
+* `LspZeroFormat {server} timeout={timeout}`: Formats the current buffer or range.
+Under the hood lsp-zero is using the function `vim.lsp.buf.format()`.
 If the "bang" is provided formatting will be asynchronous (ex: `LspZeroFormat!`).
 If you provide the name of a language server as a first argument it will try to format only using that server.
 Otherwise, it will use every active language server with formatting capabilities.
-See [:help vim.lsp.buf.format()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()).
+With the `timeout` parameter you can configure the time in milliseconds to wait for the response of the formatting requests.

 * `LspZeroWorkspaceRemove`: Remove the folder at path from the workspace folders.
 See [:help vim.lsp.buf.remove_workspace_folder()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.remove_workspace_folder()).